The Sessions (2012 film): Casting

 On casting Hunt as Cheryl, Lewin noted that "She really understood the paradox of being a middle-class soccer mom and, at the same time, having sex with strangers for a living...That kind of complex role needs a thinking actress."
 Hunt described meeting the real Cheryl Cohen-Greene as a valuable experience, explaining that "The moment I thought I actually understood this woman was when she used the term 'sex positive.' ...
 I thought it was pretty wonderful to get to embody that for the weeks that I was making the movie."

 Hunt had few reservations in accepting a role which required multiple scenes of full nudity, saying "It's getting too late to not be brave, to not live my life fully, to not try to be an artist.
 Trivial things like how nice your hotel room is, or if you have to be naked for a while, they fade away."
-She revealed that her performance was further inspired by her feelings about body image and motherhood, citing in particular a scene in which Cheryl disrobes to enter a mikvah bath as one of her favorites: "One of the things I love about the movie is when the mikvah lady says, ‘This is the body God has crafted for you.’
+She revealed that her performance was further inspired by her feelings about body image and motherhood, citing in particular a scene in which Cheryl disrobes to enter a mikvah bath as one of her favorites: "One of the things I love about the movie is when the mikvah attendant says, ‘This is the body God has crafted for you.’
 I want my daughter to get that message.
 Whatever shape she becomes—and she's sick of me saying this—I just say, 'Love your body.'"